 If that sounds like your cup of tea – you’re reading Grimdark Magazine… of course that sounds like your cup of tea! – then check out an excerpt of Melokai here.

-Here’s another five to keep an eye out for: Timandra Whitecastle, A.M.
+Here’s another five female authors to keep an eye out for: Timandra Whitecastle, A.M.
 Justice, Rebecca Levene, Devin Madson, and Kameron Hurley.

-Now that you’ve topped up your TBR pile, I wish you happy blood-gore-grit-filled reading!
+Now that you’ve topped up your TBR pile with brilliant female authors, I wish you happy blood-gore-grit-filled reading!